Adriana-ku06/introstructuredprog/arrays.md

 ```

 ## Multi Dimensional Array
-An array of arrays is called as multi dimensional array.
-In simple words, an array created with more than one dimension (size) is called as multi dimensional array.
-Multi dimensional array can be of two dimensional array or three dimensional array or four dimensional array or more...
+An array is called as a multidimensional array when it has more than two dimensions.
+  In simple words, an array created with more than one dimension (size) is called a multidimensional array.
+The multidimensional matrix can be two-dimensional or three-dimensional or four or more.

 Most popular and commonly used multi dimensional array is two dimensional array.
 The 2-D arrays are used to store data in the form of table.
 We also use 2-D arrays to create mathematical matrices.

 Example:
 ``` C